 For the last 11 years, Dining Services has sent more than 11 million pounds of food waste and biodegradable food packaging to Virginia composting facilities, where it’s converted to farm, garden, and landscaping products.
 The university is also in the planning phase of creating a composting facility on university property west of the Blacksburg campus.

 Campus-wide programs, which include Dining Services’ 10 dining centers and two food trucks, recycled more than 2,000 tons of plastics and cardboard in 2019, about 40 percent of the university’s trash.
-As part of the Virginia Tech Climate Action Commitment, the campus community is working towards recycling half the university’s waste by 2025.
-For more information, visit the Office of Sustainability recycling page.
+To learn more, visit the Office of Sustainability recycling page.

 Polystyrene Free Dining